 FRCP and FRCPE (2000)

-Frances has lived and worked full time in Zimbabwe since 1999 where she leads a portfolio of HIV prevention research which includes large scale impact evaluations of national HIV programmes.
-Currently she is evaluating Zimbabwe’s National PMTCT programme, conducting an impact evaluation of ART for prevention in female sex workers and providing evidence to support scale up of voluntary male circumcision.
-She oversees implementation of Zimbabwe’s “Sisters with a Voice’ program for sex workers which has national coverage and which is informed by a series of implementation research studies.
-Professor Cowan is PI for a Wellcome Trust Collaborative Award in Science which aims to explore how to optimise differentiated HIV prevention and care among sex workers in southern Africa in order to support virtual elimination of infectious HIV among sex workers in the region.
+Frances has lived and worked full time in Zimbabwe since 1999 where she leads a portfolio of HIV prevention research which includes large scale impact evaluations of national HIV programmes including Zimbabwe’s National PMTCT programme, an impact evaluation of ART for prevention in female sex workers and evidence to support scale up of voluntary male circumcision.
+She had a leading role in establishing Zimbabwe’s “Sisters with a Voice’ programme, a nationally scaled programme for sex workers for sex workers in their diversity and which is informed by a series of implementation research studies.
+Professor Cowan leads a Wellcome Trust Collaborative Award in Science which aims to explore how to optimise differentiated HIV prevention and care among sex workers in southern Africa in order to support virtual elimination of infectious HIV among sex workers in the region.
+She is Zimbabwe the country lead for the BMGF funded Measurement and Surveillance of HIV Epidemics Consortium (MeSH) led by the London School of Hygiene and Tropical Medicine.